GoogleCloudPlatform/appengine-ruby/README.md

 ## Development and support

-This software is not an official Google product, and is not covered by an SLA or support agreement.
-It is provided as a community-driven open source product for the Ruby developer community, and is made available under the Apache 2.0 license.

-The source code is available on Github at https://github.com/GoogleCloudPlatform/appengine-ruby
+The source code for this gem is available on Github at https://github.com/GoogleCloudPlatform/appengine-ruby

 Report bugs on Github issues at